 5.4.7 A draft final report was submitted to AMO for comments during the previous reporting month and comment from AMO was received in early June 2007.
 AMO had no further comment on the Final Report.
-The final report will be submitted in the next reporting month.
+The final report was submitted during the reporting month.